facebookresearch/habitat-sim/README.md

 This is implemented in a way that is reasonably agnostic to the exact GPU-Tensor library being used, but we currently have only implemented support for PyTorch.

-## Experimental: Emscripten, WebGL,find  and Web Apps
+## Experimental: Emscripten, WebGL, and Web Apps

 Build `hsim_bindings.wasm`, our experimental Emscripten-compiled webassembly binary for use in WebGL html/Javascript apps.
 See the available Javascript bindings at `src/esp/bindings_js/bindings_js.cpp`.
 Check out our `bindings.html` demo app: